hugochau/tier_challenge/README.md

 The idea is to capture those events from mutliple event streams, write them into the datalake and ultimately ingest a subset into a datawarehouse.

-One can achieve that in an AWS ecosystem, by leveraging the following services:
+One can build such architecture in an AWS ecosystem, by leveraging the following services:
 - Kinesis - collecting the streaming data
 - Firehose - loading data into the data lake
 - S3 - hosting the data lake